-The biggest and most prohibitive factor facing most people considering the purchase of an e-bike is undoubtedly price.
-Though prices have decreased, you can still reasonably expect to pay in the region of £2000+ for one.
+Cost is the biggest and most prohibitive factor facing most people considering an e-bike purchase.
+While prices have decreased substantially in recent years, you can still reasonably expect to pay in the region of £2000+ for one.
 Of course, you can always find electric bikes that cost less than £1000.
-But what you should bear in mind is that the motor system will be extremely basic.
-Furthermore, the weight will be so prohibitive that you will only ever be able to use it with power assistance activated.